Aleš Hemský: Ottawa Senators

-In the final year of his contract and with the Oilers again out of playoff contention, on 5 March 2014, Hemský was traded to the Ottawa Senators for a fifth-round pick in the 2014 NHL Entry Draft and a third-round pick in the 2015 NHL Entry Draft.
+In the final year of his contract and with the Oilers again out of playoff contention, on 5 March 2014 Hemský was traded to the Ottawa Senators for a fifth-round pick in the 2014 NHL entry draft and a third-round pick in the 2015 NHL entry draft.
 He quickly found success on Ottawa's top line alongside center Jason Spezza, recording six points in his first three games.
 He finished the season with 17 points in 20 games as the Senators fell short of the playoffs.

 Dallas Stars

-Unable to agree to a new contract with the Senators, Hemský signed as a free agent on a three-year, $12 million contract with the Dallas Stars on 1 July 2014.
+Unable to agree to a new contract with the Senators, Hemský signed as a free agent to a three-year, $12 million contract with the Dallas Stars on 1 July 2014.
 In signing with the Stars, he was joined by Senators linemate Jason Spezza, who was coincidentally traded to the Stars earlier in the day.
 He also joined former Oilers teammate Shawn Horcoff in Dallas.